 Prior to joining DHS he worked in the civilian sector as Military Principal at Rocky Mountain Institute with CEO Amory Lovins to implement the advanced energy initiatives described in the DOD-funded study “Winning the Oil Endgame” and served as a member of the Defense Science Board Energy Strategy Task Force helping to produce the 2008 report “More Fight – Less Fuel”.

 Scott’s Navy career included assignments as Naval Academy Director of Mathematics and Science (Annapolis MD), Navy Special Programs Branch Head (Pentagon), Pacific Submarine Force Operations Officer (Pearl Harbor HI), Commanding Officer of the nuclear powered attack submarine USS WHALE (SSN-638) (New London CT and Bangor WA) and as a member of the Atlantic Fleet Nuclear Propulsion Examining Board (Norfolk VA).
 He retired from active duty as a Captain in 2005.

 Scott is a 1976 Naval Academy graduate where he earned a Bachelor of Science in engineering-physics and a 1983 Naval Postgraduate School graduate where he holds a Master of Science degree in physics with a focus on weapons effects.
-He is a native of Lake Charles Louisiana and lives in Annapolis, Maryland with his wife Rebecca Wallace Pugh from Louisa, Kentucky.
-They have three grown children.
+He is a native of Lake Charles Louisiana and lives in Annapolis, Maryland.
 Scott is an FAA licensed private pilot, a life member of the US Tennis Association and a member of the Annapolis Yacht Club.

 Pugh, K. Scott